bartbutenaers/node-red-contrib-ui-svg/README.md

    + [Floorplanner](http://floorplanner.com)
    + [Floorplancreator](https://floorplancreator.net/#pricing)
    + ...

 However:
    + Be aware that those third-party SVG editors could create rather complex SVG strings, which are harder to understand when you want to change them manually afterwards.
    + Be aware that the browser has a lot of work to render all the SVG elements in the drawing!
 To gain performance it is advised not to simply past the SVG string into the editor, but create an image from it.
 For example in Floorplanner website, the SVG drawing can be saved as a JPEG/PNG image.
 That image can be loaded into an SVG *'image'* element, like I have done in the example flows on this readme page ...

-Below the SVG source a series of buttons are available:
+At the bottom of the "SVG source" tabsheet, a series of buttons are available:

 ![buttons](https://user-images.githubusercontent.com/14224149/65372066-55c38880-dc6b-11e9-9dda-cbfa885f0285.png)